p-hofmann/Cpp-Template/README.md

   - Make sure library is build in addition to Unittests.
     * Maybe use linked library in unittests instead of source.
   - Find out if images of different architectures for each OS are available on travis.
-* Cmake
+* CMake
-  - Make sure all project dependencies are declared.
+  - Make sure all project dependencies are made.
   - 'Install library' configuration example.
   - Prevention of loading a project twice (like done with Catch2).
   - Consider a 'CMakeLists.txt' in 'external', dealing with all external projects.
   - Consider a 'CMakeLists.txt' in 'src', dealing only with the current project.
   - Consider a 'CMakeLists.txt' in 'include', dealing only with submodules of the current project.
-    * Potentially
 * Git
   - Modify template to also work with private git repositories.
   - Add example of SSH instead of Https url to repositories